wu1wu/docs/language/layout/center.md

 {% endcraftml %}

 When no axis was given (i.e., `t="center"`), centering is done in all dimensions.
-When some axes are specified (i.e., `t="center xy"`), centering is done in thoese axes.
+When some axes are specified (i.e., `t="center xy"`), centering is done in those axes.
 For instance, `center xy` centers the three cylinders in _x_ and _y_ axes with respect to the first child, which is the pink disk.